 If you or your machine aren’t up for installing another copy of Windows, and Linux isn’t your cup of tea, another alternative is to install FreeNAS on it.
-FreeNAS is a Linux-based distribution that is optimized specifically to act more like a dedicated NAS than a general-purpose operating system.
+FreeNAS is a Linux-based distribution optimized specifically to act more like a dedicated NAS than a general-purpose operating system.
 It’s quite popular, and I ran it long ago with much success.

 But, honestly, any computer already connected to your network could act as a basic NAS.

 The one thing I will caution is the need to back up.

 As I said, many think RAID when they think NAS.
 While RAID is not a backup (and should never be considered one), properly configured, it is more fault-tolerant and reliable.
 A basic NAS won’t have that, so you need to ensure that you have everything properly backed up…

 … which you should be doing anyway.
 The old rule of thumb still applies: if your data is stored in only one place, it’s not backed up even if that place is a NAS — any NAS.